jonshiach/graphics-notes/_sources/_pages/04_Vectors_and_matrices.md

   \end{pmatrix}.
 \end{align*} $$

 So this shows that $C^{-1}$ is the correct inverse matrix of $C$.
-Calculating the inverse of a matrix is quite involved process and not all square matrices have an inverse.
+Calculating the inverse of a matrix is quite involved process and outside the scope of this course.

 :::{admonition} Task